 Jeff Gurwitch, former Army Special Forces, outlined his thoughts for SWAT Magazine in 2016.
 He echoed a lot of the sentiment Max does for keeping it fairly minimal but recommends a utility pouch for miscellaneous items.

 The trend for huge loads on so-called war belts peaked around 2011.
 By 2016, it seemed to be slipping back to a scaled down minimal fighting kit.
+This represents what life would look like in Scenario-X.

 Back to the Current Battle Belt